lry-bupt/Visual_MARL/README.md

 **Note:** All code and demonstrations are used for our submitted conference paper:
 > Ruyu Luo, Wanli Ni, and Hui Tian, "Visualizing Multi-Agent Reinforcement Learning for Robotic Communication in Industrial IoT Networks," submitted to IEEE INFOCOM Demo, Jan.
 2022.

-In this paper, we present the simulation and visualization of multi-agent reinforcement learning (MARL) with upper-confidence bound (UCB) exploration.
+In this paper, we present the simulation and visualization of multi-agent reinforcement learning (MARL).

 ### Representative visualization results
 + Here are four demonstrations for different stages in the MARL training process.